 TRUSTed Ads™ Program AdChoices

 In order to give you more control over your privacy choices we have implemented the TRUSTed Ads™ program from TRUSTe, an approved AdChoices icon provider for the DAA (Digital Advertising Alliance).
 At the bottom of every page of the WebMD Web Sites you will see an AdChoices logo, (which looks like this: ).
 By clicking on that logo you will be presented with a window (the “TRUSTe Window”) that will identify all of the companies that WebMD uses to direct tailored advertisements to you, both on the WebMD Web Sites as well as on third-party sites.
 If you would like to stop this tailored advertising from WebMD, you can manage these advertisements through the choices in that window.
+Please note that your choice to stop tailored advertising is specific to the browser that you are using so if you make a choice to opt out from one computer and you want your opt-out to apply to a different computer as well please opt out from that computer too.
 By clicking the + symbol next to the name of a vendor in that window you will get information about how and where that vendor assists us with the delivery of advertisements.
 The WebMD Web Sites do not respond to web browser "do not track" signals.
 The TRUSTed Ads™ program is not available on our Mobile Device Apps but is available on our mobile optimized sites.
 Please see the Section entitled "Mobile Device Applications ("Apps") and Mobile Optimized Sites."

 How Information Collected About You Is Used